je-santos/MPLBM-UT/README.rst

 in all geometry creation files (`for example line 26 <examples/unsteady_relperm_spherepack/create_geom_4_2phase.m>`_.).

 ---------------------------------------------------------------------------------------------

+*4. I have aSCons compilation error.
+What to do?*

-SCons compilation error: create a conda enviroment with python2 (Palabos needs it):
+| A- Create a conda enviroment with python2 (Palabos needs it):

 .. code-block:: bash

   conda create --name py2 python=2.7
   ./Install.sh

 Another SCons compilation error: Because of the palabos source code.